The Nitrate Limit in Your Tap Water Was Set in 1962 — And Science Has Moved On

 What Reduces Nitrates

-- Reverse osmosis is the most effective residential option for nitrate removal, typically achieving 85–95% reduction.
-If nitrates are a concern in your water supply, reverse osmosis is the standard recommendation.
+• Reverse osmosis is the most effective residential option, typically achieving 85–95% reduction.

-- Ion exchange systems specifically designed for nitrate removal are also effective, though they require proper maintenance and regeneration.
+• Ion exchange systems specifically designed for nitrate removal are also effective.

-- Activated carbon filters — including standard pitcher filters and most under-sink units — do not remove nitrates.
-Neither does boiling.
-Boiling actually increases nitrate concentration by reducing water volume.
+• Activated carbon filters including standard pitcher filters do not remove nitrates.
+Neither does boiling — boiling increases nitrate concentration by reducing water volume.

 This article is for general informational purposes only and is not medical advice.
 Always consult a qualified healthcare professional if you have concerns about your health or water quality.